27manavgandhi/Chatbot-Flow-Builder/README.md

 In this task, we will build a simple Chatbot flow builder using React, ensuring the code is extensible to easily add new features in the future.
 A chatbot flow is created by connecting multiple messages together to define the order of execution.

-## Note

-- Use [React Flow](https://reactflow.dev/) for the flow builder.
-- You are free to use any other library on top of React Flow.
-- You can use either JavaScript or TypeScript for this task.
-- Add comments to explain your code.

 ## Features

 1. **Text Node**